 Are you thinking of writing an article or blog post, but feel insecure about your skill as a writer?
-I’ve developed some tests that can help you attract readers in a way that’s easy to read.
+I’ve developed some tests that can help you attract readers by communicating in a way that’s easy to read.
 Give your article the tests that I describe below.
 These writing tests can also help your other communications aimed at clients, prospects, and referral sources.

 How can you cut through the clutter of the gazillion articles competing for your readers’ attention?